Implement Platform Interface APIs

 Best Practices

-When planning your implementation, it is preferrable to start with a basic end to end flow that handles a simple product with minimal configurations and a single shipping option, in order to get that hang of how the three endpoints interoperate.
+When planning your implementation, it is preferable to start with a basic end-to-end flow that handles a simple product with minimal configuration and a single shipping option, in order to get the hang of how the three endpoints interoperate.
 You can find a complete example of the minimum viable implementation in our Tutorials section.

 Stateless Quotations

-The goal is to use the Platform Interface as an Adapter to your core domain layer in the same vein as your HTTP Controllers.
-This holds true especially for the Quotation logic, which SHOULD heavily lean into your Cart logic instead of duplicating rules for consumption by Simpler.
+The goal is to use the Platform Interface as a thin adapter to your existing store logic.
+The Quotation endpoint in particular should lean into your existing cart/pricing logic instead of duplicating rules for Simpler.

 Cart Metadata

-In the rare case where this is not applicable to your system, you can use the cart metadata field to store state that will be returned to you in all subsequent requests for the same session.
-Even though this will allow you to keep carts open for shoppers, it is not recommended as you will have to implement an eviction logic that might affect the ability to checkout long-lived carts (e.g. a shopper that keeps a cart open in one of their tabs for many hours/days).
+In the rare case where stateless quotations are not applicable to your system, you can use the cart metadata field to store state that will be returned to you in all subsequent requests for the same session.

 Handling Shopper Data

-Quotation & Order Submission requests include partial information of the shopper's supplied data so as to enable cross-domain identification of customers.
-You can use the supplied email when applicable to resolve if they are already a registered customer of your store in order to offer special discounts or validate coupon ownership, but you MUST ensure that you do not keep personal data for new shoppers, except for the case of submitting orders.
+Quotation & Order Submission requests include partial shopper data to enable cross-domain identification of customers.
+You can use the supplied email to check if they are already a registered customer (e.g. to offer special discounts or validate coupon ownership).

 Order Submission Failures

-Since the checkout process takes place entirely in the Simpler universe, when the shopper submits their information and completes their payment their order has succeeded.
-A copy of their order data is stored on Simpler alongside their payment authorization, and the Simpler platform will try to submit the order to your systems.
+The checkout process takes place entirely within Simpler.
+Once the shopper completes their payment, their order is stored on Simpler alongside the payment authorization, and Simpler will attempt to submit the order to your systems.

-If your systems are not able to accept the order submission (whether due to a network glitch, a validation error or a malformed response) the order will still be stored and the shopper will see a partial success screen.
-The shopper's payment will be authorized but not yet captured, and a manual support issue will be raised to decide whether the order will be processed or canceled.
+If your systems cannot accept the submission (network issue, validation error, or malformed response), the order is still stored and the shopper sees a partial success screen.
+Their payment is authorized but not yet captured, and a manual support issue is raised.

-In case of a retryable error (5xx status code or malformed response), the Simpler platform will try to re-submit the order to your backend a few times before giving up and raising an alert for manual handling.
+- Retryable errors (5xx status code or malformed response) — Simpler will retry submission a few times before raising an alert for manual handling.

 Idempotence